How Teamup is Different

 It’s for groups!

 - Designed with groups in mind.
 Teamup isn’t a personal calendar for you to manage your own time – it helps groups manage their shared time and resources.
-All you need to do is set up a calendar, allocate accesses to your team, let them update as needed and stay informed of updates made by the group.
+All you need to do is set up a calendar, add users to your calendar, and give them calendar access as needed.
+You can organize users in groups to make things easier.

 Custom access for different users

 While the calendar administrator has the full access to everything at any time, users can only view or modify what’s relevant to them.
-Seehow to share calendars with flexible access permissions.
-Shown below is an example of the Operations calendar of a pavement company.
+See how to share calendars with flexible access permissions.

 Note on the screen of the Superintendents: One of the calendars is toggled off in the left calendar list therefore the data on that calendar is not visible in the main events area.
 This makes it easy to filter displayed information in order to focus on what you need to see at any specific moment.